avblocks/avblocks-wiki/_sources/avblocks-for-cpp/getting-started-windows/developing-with-vscode.md

 ---
-title: Developing with Visual Studio Code on Ubuntu
+title: Developing with Visual Studio Code on Windows
 metadata:
-    description: This page describes the steps needed to setup Visual Studio Code for AVBlocks development on Ubuntu
+    description: This page describes the steps needed to setup Visual Studio Code for AVBlocks development on Windows
 taxonomy:
     category: docs
 ---

-# Developing with Visual Studio Code on Ubuntu
+# Developing with Visual Studio Code on Windows

-This topic describes the steps needed to setup Visual Studio Code for AVBlocks development on Ubuntu.
-These steps have been verified to work on Ubuntu 22.04.3 LTS.
+This topic describes the steps needed to setup Visual Studio Code for AVBlocks development on Windows.
+These steps have been verified to work on on Windows 11 (22H2).

 ## Visual Studio Code